 In 1940 the Wedgwood neighborhood did not yet exist in northeast Seattle.
 There were vast tracts of undeveloped land and except for Hansen’s Tavern at NE 85th Street, there were no other businesses at that intersection on 35th Ave NE.
-The other three corners of that intersection were unoccupied by any structures.
+The other three corners of that intersection were vacant until the 1950s.

 In the years from 1941 to 1959 the NE 85th Street intersection and the surrounding blocks were transformed by a visionary developer, Albert S. Balch.
 The neighborhood acquired the name of “Wedgwood” in a gradual process, taken from the name of Balch’s plat of houses.

 Today the Wedgwood neighborhood is defined by its commercial corridor along 35th Avenue NE, between NE 75th to 95th Streets.